ManojJiSharma/gpl2/governance/README.md

 ### Mint Governance account

-A mint governance account allows a mint authority to setup governance over an SPL Mint account.
+A mint governance account allows a mint authority to setup governance over an GPL Mint account.
 The Governance program validates at creation time that the current mint authority signed the transaction to create the governance and optionally can transfer the authority to the Governance account.
 Once setup the Mint Governance allows governance participants to create Proposals which execute mint instructions for